-- 16.1 We ensure that systems are in place to monitor the implementation of and compliance with this policy and accompanying procedures. - 16.2 The School's senior management and the Governing Body ensure that action is taken to remedy without delay any areas for development identified in safeguarding and child protection arrangements. - 16.3 We will seek independent reviews of cases and practice when deemed suitable.
+- 16.1 We ensure that systems are in place to monitor the implementation of and compliance with this policy and accompanying procedures. - 16.2 The school's senior management and the Governing Body ensure that action is taken to remedy without delay any areas for development identified in safeguarding and child protection arrangements.